Simhyeon/gdmarp/docs/meta.md

 * [ ] Improve wikitext macros
 * [ ] Prepare for improved readme
 * [ ] Make withmods variables can save multiple arguments
-* [ ] Make mediawiki modlue to send useful logs to end users
 * [ ] Feature ::: Add "remove all unused macro expression" flag -> This is harder than first thought...

 * [ ] Template functionality